bestnewkevin/usacovidtracker/README.md

 ## USA Covid Tracker
-- Quick and "Fun" REACT COVID Tracker centered around the USA.
-Simple Covid Information about States.
-A little bit of magic to make the corresponding State light up teal(not red, too scary and exhausting) on the map.
-Also there are graphs to show more sad stats in the last 30 days.
+- REACT COVID Tracker centered around the USA.
+Simple Covid Information about States from two sources.
+A little bit of magic to make the corresponding State light up teal on the map.
+Also there are graphs to show more stats in the last 30 days.

 ## Resources Used